urimeba/urimeba/README.md

  <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="420" height="260" />

 ### Personal stuff you should know about me
-- 🛠 &nbsp; Currently, I work with Django & NodeJS, MySQL & MongoDB, HTML & CSS (yeah, kinda like web development)
+- 🛠 &nbsp; Currently, I work with Golang, Salesforce, MySQL, Docker and Kubernetes most of the time
 - 🚀 &nbsp; I like a lot to learn new stuff everyday
 - 👨🏻‍💻 &nbsp; Most of my projects are hosted in my Personal [Github](https://github.com/urimeba), but anothers are hosted on my Work [Github](https://github.com/urimeba2) .
 - 💬 &nbsp; I like to be able to help anyone who needs it.
 If you feel I can help you, you can ask me [here](mailto:urimeba511@gmail.com)!
 I'll be glad to help!
-- 👾 &nbsp; I do some Weekly Challenges on my [Instagram](https://www.instagram.com/urimeba) about different stuff (CI/CD, IaaS, Kubernetes, Docker, Azure, AWS)
+- 👾 &nbsp; I did some Weekly Challenges on my [Instagram](https://www.instagram.com/urimeba) about different stuff (CI/CD, IaaS, Kubernetes, Docker, Azure, AWS)
 - 📫 &nbsp; You can reach me through my email: urimeba511@gmail.com
 - 📝 &nbsp; This is my Curriculum Vitae: [CV in English](https://github.com/urimeba/urimeba/blob/master/CV%20Uriel%20Medina%20-%20Backend%20Developer%20(English).pdf) [(CV in Spanish)](https://github.com/urimeba/urimeba/blob/master/CV%20Uriel%20Medina%20-%20Desarrollador%20Backend%20(Spanish).pdf).